MaciejGawel/strangler/strangle/registry.md

 decouples service providers from consumers without the need for DNS.

-In this exercise, you will set up a [Netflix Eureka][1] Service Registry and then adjust the Proxy Server to register with the Registry and use it to resolve its own host.
+In this exercise, you will set up a [Netflix Eureka][1] Service Registry and then adjust the Gateway to register with the Registry and use it to resolve its own host.
 We will not update the Monolith application configuration because it will be replaced in the following sections.